ietf-wg-jose/json-web-proof/draft-jmiller-json-proof-algorithms.md

 ### Selective Disclosure

-The Prover is able to derive a new Proof value when presenting it to a Verifier.
+The holder is able to derive a new Proof value when presenting it to a Verifier.
 The presented Proof value will always contain the stable signature for the protected header as the first element.
 It is then followed by only the ephemeral signatures for each payload that is disclosed with order preserved.
 Non-disclosed payloads will NOT have their ephemeral signature value included.
-For example, if the second and fifth payloads are hidden then the Prover's derived Proof value would be of the length `64 * (1 header signature + the 1st, 2nd, and 4th payload signatures) = 256 octets`.
+For example, if the second and fifth payloads are hidden then the holder's derived Proof value would be of the length `64 * (1 header signature + the 1st, 2nd, and 4th payload signatures) = 256 octets`.

-Since the individual signatures in the Proof value are not changed from the Signer, the JWP SHOULD only be used and presented a single time to each Verifier in order for the Prover to remain unlinkable across multiple presentations.
+Since the individual signatures in the Proof value are not changed from the issuer, the JWP SHOULD only be used and presented a single time to each Verifier in order for the holder to remain unlinkable across multiple presentations.

 ### Verification

-With each disclosed payload verified as described above, the Verifier MUST verify the JWP protected header against the first matching JWS signature part in the Proof value using the Signer's stable key.
+With each disclosed payload verified as described above, the Verifier MUST verify the JWP protected header against the first matching JWS signature part in the Proof value using the issuer's stable key.
 With this verified, the ephemeral key can then be used from the protected header to verify the payload signatures.

 The Verifier uses only the disclosed payloads and generates or uses the included fixed JWS protected header in order to perform validation of just those payloads.
 It uses the matching JWS signature part from the Proof value to verify with the already verified ephemeral key.